FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Further Experiments

 \subsection{Experiments on Expert Load Balancing}

 We conducted experiments to evaluate the activation frequency of experts within the \texttt{Qwen1.5-MoE-A2.7B} model using the C4 dataset\footnote{\texttt{https://huggingface.co/datasets/allenai/c4}} across different methods.
 Figure \ref{fig:expert_demo} illustrates the activation count for individual experts.
-This analysis demonstrates that our method achieves a more balanced workload distribution across different experts.
-Specifically, the original model and the FedAvg method tend to produce uneven workloads, causing certain experts, such as expert 31 and expert 43, to become significantly overloaded.
+Specifically, the original model and the FedAvg method tend to produce uneven workloads, causing certain experts (e.g., expert 31 and 43), to become significantly overloaded.
 Specifically, the original model exhibits a standard deviation of 1859.80, while FedAvg demonstrates a slightly higher imbalance with a standard deviation of 1906.85.
 In contrast, our proposed FLEx method significantly improves load balancing among experts, achieving a notably lower standard deviation of 1259.88.
+This analysis demonstrates that our method achieves a more balanced workload distribution across different experts.